Stratosphere-Studios/777-300ER/README.md

 - If you want to run this on an ARM (Apple Silicon) Mac you will need to enable Rosetta by right-clicking on your X-Plane.app > Get info > check the "Open with Rosetta" box.
 This is not necessary on Intel-based Macs.

 - MacOS will block the plugins if they havn't been whitelisted before since we don't pay their $100/year fee.
-Whitelisting instructios:
+Whitelisting instructions:

 **With terminal:**
 After putting the 777 in the X-Plane's aicraft folder and before running X-Plane, right-click the 777 folder and choose "Open New Terminal at Folder".
 Paste `sudo xattr -dr com.apple.quarantine *` in the terminal and press enter.
 Then type your computer password since it needs admin priveleges and hit enter again.
 Now you can close the terminal and launch X-Plane.
 This will need to be done every time you install/update the 777.